Google Ad Grants for Nonprofits: Promote Your Cause For Free

 Remember, applying is a one-and-done deal.
 So, once you’re approved, you won’t have to go through this process again.

-Don’t rush through it, though.
 While it’s tempting to fly through applying, rejection can be a major setback!
-That’s why completing every step of the application process properly is vital.
+Completing every step of the Google Ad Grant application process properly is vital.

-Once you know what pages you want to drive traffic to, it’s time to start thinking about keywords.
-Your Google Ad keywords impact what types of searches your ads will appear for, how likely users are to click on your ads, and your compliance with the program’s requirements.
+Think about the words and phrases people might search for to find nonprofits like yours.
+Your Google Ad Grants keywords determine which searches your ads will appear in, how likely users are to click your ads, and your compliance with program requirements.

-• Broad keywords are queries that are related to your keywords.
-For example, a keyword like “children’s art program,” might show up for the following searches: “kids art class,” “painting program for children,” and “afterschool art lessons.”
-These parameters are useful for attracting a wide initial audience and if you’re unsure exactly how your target audience will phrase their queries.
+• Broad Keywords: Ads appear for queries related to your keyword.
+For example, “children’s art program” might trigger searches like “kids art class” or “after-school art lessons.”
+This helps attract a wider audience, especially if you’re unsure exactly how your target audience will phrase their search queries.

-• Negative keywords are helpful for preventing your ads from appearing for irrelevant queries that happen to share a similar word or phrase.
-For example, the nonprofit offering a children’s art program might make “dance” negative keywords since they provide lessons on painting and drawing, not music.
+• Negative Keywords: These prevent your ads from appearing in irrelevant searches that share a similar word or phrase.
+For example, if your nonprofit offers a children’s art program, you might exclude “dance” to avoid irrelevant clicks since you’ll only provide lessons on painting and drawing, not music.

-The following image depicts how different types of keyword should be written out with examples listed below.
+The following image depicts how different types of Google Ad Grants keywords should be formatted in your account.

 • [Exact keywords]